DepoXy/tig-newtons/README.md

     TIGNEWTONSPATH=path/to/tig-newtons tig

+Which you could also export from your Bashrc or similar:

+    export TIGNEWTONSPATH=path/to/tig-newtons

+### Generate a custom `tig/config` file

+The `tig/config` has to use full paths to `source` files, so you need to generate a custom `tig/config` file.

+Run the [customize.sh](customize.sh) command to generate the file.
+It uses a template ([tig/config.customize](tig/config.customize)) to generate a similar file that uses your local project's path.

+- After cloning the project, change to the root directory and create your `tig/config` file:

+      cd path/to/tig-newtons
+      ./customize.sh > tig/config

+### Use your custom `tig/config` when you run `tig`

+#### Option 1 — Specify at runtime

+    XDG_CONFIG_HOME=path/to/tig-newtons/tig/config tig

+#### Option 2 — Make your default config

+    mkdir -p ~/.config/tig
+    ln -s /path/to/tig-newtons/tig/config ~/.config/tig/config

+#### Option 3 — Source from your own config

+Edit `~/.config/tig/config` and add:

+    source /path/to/tig-newtons/tig/config

 ### EDITOR

-If you'd like to use Vim as your editor with a minimal config that includes some convenience functions — like `<Ctrl-s>` to save your commit message and exit Vim in one fell swoop — set the `TN_OPTION_EDITOR_VIM` environ, e.g.,
+For the rebase range commands, if you'd like to use Vim as your editor with a minimal config that includes some convenience functions — like `<Ctrl-s>` to save your commit message and exit Vim in one fell swoop — set the `TN_OPTION_EDITOR_VIM` environ, e.g.,

     export TN_OPTION_EDITOR_VIM=true
     tig